 What It Does

-The OIC is issuing a series of 'Ocean Challenges' or Requests for Proposals, each focused on a specific SDG14 target.
+The OIC is issuing a series of 'Ocean Challenges' or Calls for Proposals, each focused on a specific SDG14 target.
 Initial concepts may be submitted by public or private entities, including governments, private companies (including start-ups), NGO/CSO, United Nations entities, academic institutions, and intergovernmental organizations.

 Why It Matters

 The ocean faces unprecedented threats to the ecosystem goods and services it provides to humanity, from climate regulation to food security to coastal tourism.
 Despite some progress, many ocean challenges, from nutrient pollution to illegal, unregulated and unreported (IUU) fishing to ocean acidification, continue to worsen.

 For most sectors that use and impact on the ocean, from fisheries to aquaculture to industrial agriculture, the `business as usual` scenario will not deliver the kinds of transformational change needed to move towards truly sustainable ocean use.